Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Discussion

 \paragraph{How does masking out the best-selected expert affect the attributions?}

 To probe the role of intrinsically important experts, we mask the single highest-ranked expert (by gradient-based intrinsic attribution) and measure the resulting changes in both the sequence and routing distributions.
 Figure~\ref{fig:mask_important} reports the induced KL divergence across training epochs for GSM8K, HumanEval, and MMLU.
 On GSM8K and MMLU (Figure~\ref{fig:mask_important}a,c), masking induces substantially larger divergence in the routing distribution than in sequencing, indicating that dominant experts primarily act as \emph{interaction hubs}: their removal minimally affects initial selection but strongly disrupts successor transitions and expert dependencies.
 This effect is most pronounced on MMLU, where routing divergence remains consistently high, suggesting that broad-domain reasoning relies on a stable interaction topology anchored by a small number of central experts.
 In contrast, HumanEval exhibits the opposite behavior (Figure~\ref{fig:mask_important}b) as masking the top expert produces higher divergence in the sequence distribution, indicating that expert importance is concentrated at the \emph{initial selection} stage, while downstream interactions remain comparatively robust.
-These results show that expert importance is task-dependent -- reasoning-heavy benchmarks depend on interaction stabilization, whereas code generation emphasizes precise expert initialization.
-This reinforces the design choice of \texttt{INFORM} to jointly model intrinsic and relational signals.
+These results show that expert importance is task-dependent -- reasoning-heavy benchmarks depend on interaction stabilization, whereas code generation relies on precise expert initialization.

 \paragraph{What drives effective expert routing: structure or semantics?}